codeguy/php-the-right-way/_posts/05-06-01-Internationalization-and-Localization.md

 Whenever you change your sources and need to update the translations, just hit Refresh and Poedit will rescan the code, removing non-existent entries, merging the ones that changed and adding new ones.
 It may also try to guess some translations, based on other ones you did.
-Those guesses and the changed entries will receive a "Fuzzy" marker, indicating it needs review, being highlighted in the list.
+Those guesses and the changed entries will receive a "Fuzzy" marker, indicating it needs review, appearing golden in the list.
 It is also useful if you have a translation team and someone tries to write something they are not sure about: just mark Fuzzy, and someone else will review later.

 Finally, it is advised to leave "View > Untranslated entries first" marked, as it will help you _a lot_ to not forget